Credit Risk and Counterparty Limits: Pre-settlement Risk and Settlement Risk

 The total worst case shock to the current price therefore will be set as the worst case price shock times the number of barrels of crude that would be purchased.
 This works out to USD 11,595 (=11.595*1000).
 The market value based on the worst case shock will be USD 93,045 = [(81.45+11.595)*1000].

-The PSR loss or the PSR limit that will be set will be the market value of gold based on the worst case shock less the contract value.
+The PSR loss or the PSR limit that will be set will be the market value of oil based on the worst case shock less the contract value.
 This works out to USD 10,345 (=93045 – 83000).
 This is 12% of the contract value at inception (=10345/83000).
+The 12% ties in very well with the return distribution diagrams for crude oil shared above and below.
+The worst case loss (price decline) in both instances is around the 12% threshold

-Let us consider another example.
-Sally enters a forward contract with Harry to exchange EUR 100,000 for USD 141,000 after ten days.
-Sally anticipates that the EUR-USD rate will fall in the near future and she enters the contract to protect her dollar position.
-If Harry were to default before the contract was to be settled, Sally would have to go to the market to cover her position, in this case to obtain US dollars.
+If the trading desk were to default before the contract was settled, the client would have to go to the market to cover her position, in this case to obtain US dollars.
 If the EUR-USD rate were to decline as she had anticipated she would lose on the transaction as she would get fewer dollars for every EURO.
 In order to limit her potential losses she calculates the PSR limit applicable to this transaction so that she can take appropriate action if the limit is breached.
 This she does as follows:

 The current EUR-USD rate is 1.395.
 The rate has experienced an average daily volatility of 0.50% over the last year.
 This daily volatility has been calculated using the Simple Moving Average (SMA) approach.
 The other values are calculated as follows: